w3c/wai-planning-and-implementation/README.md

 # WAI Planning and Implementation

-This is the repository for the WAI Planning and Implementation materials review, see [current draft][LivePage].
+This is the repository for the WAI Planning and Implementation materials review, see [current pages][LivePage].

 You can find the current draft state of the document on [this Github Pages site][GHPage]